Radar Tracking and Jamming

 3. Click Add new constraints () in the Active Constraints toolbar.

-4. Select Integrated PDet in the Constraint Name list in the Select Constraints to Add dialog box.
+4. Select Integrated PDet in the Constraint Name list when the Select Constraints to Add dialog box opens.

 5. Click Add.